roshanlanghi/roshanlanghi/README.md

 ### 🌟 About Me
 🔭 I’m currently working on **Private Projects**
 🌱 I’m currently learning **data structure algorithm**
-👨‍💻 All of my projects are available at [https://roshan00.netlify.app/](..)
+👨‍💻 All of my projects are available at [my portfolio](https://roshan00.netlify.app/)
 💬 Ask me about **Web Development**
 📫 Reach me at: **roshanlanghi28@gmail.com**
 📄 Know about my experiences: [Resume](..)